 They can be.
 Bedbugs don’t carry diseases that can be transmitted to humans through their bites, but they can cause allergic skin reactions that result in hives.
 Secondary infection can occur as a result of scratching bedbug bites.
 Skin reactions from bites may take several days to appear.
-In rare cases, bedbug bites trigger a severe allergic reaction that requires emergent medical care.
+In rare cases, bedbug bites trigger a severe allergic reaction that requires emergency medical care.
 Exposed body parts such as the arms, neck, face and hands are most often where bedbug bites will appear.
 Antihistamines and antiseptic lotions can help relieve some of the discomfort caused by bedbug bites.

 Bedbugs can also become a nuisance since they can interrupt sleep.
 Individuals may feel lethargic if they are residing in a bedroom that’s infested with bedbugs.